-Some of the polysaccharides that have been used in coating formulations are starch and pectin [18], cellulose [18, 32, 33], chitosan [11, 12, 18, 34-37] and alginate [18, 33].
+Some of the polysaccharides that have been used in coating formulations are starch and pectin [18], cellulose [18, 32, 33], chitosan [9, 11, 12, 18, 34-37] and alginate [18, 33].
 These films are excellent oxygen, aroma and oil barriers and provide strength and structural integrity; but are not effective moisture barriers due to their hydrophilic nature [23, 38].
 The oxygen barrier properties are due to their tightly packed, ordered hydrogen bonded network structure and low solubility [39].
 These coatings may retard ripening and increase shelf life of coated produce, without creating severe anaerobic conditions [24, 40].

-In this paper, the effect coating methods (CM) and storage periods (SP) on some qualitative characteristics of Nantes carrot including water content, total soluble solids (TSS), reducing sugars and firmness during ambient storage at temperature of 25°C and 65% relative humidity is reported.
+In this paper, the effect of relative humidity (RH), coating methods (CM) and storage periods (SP) on some qualitative characteristics including water content, total soluble solids (TSS), reducing sugars and firmness of Nantes carrot, during cold storage at temperature of $0 \pm 0.5^{\circ}$ C is reported.